klaarnut/user-docs/en/github-login.md

 7. Click on Login form page to open Login Setting Panel, click "Social Login".
     ![image](images/login_social_github/site_config.jpg)

-        6.1 Select Github tab.
+8. In the Social Login tab, Select Github vertical tab.
-        6.2 Insert App ID for Github Client ID and App Secret for Github Client Secret.
+    - Insert App ID for Github Client ID and App Secret for Github Client Secret.
-        6.3 Click "Save" to add these values to your form.
+    - Click "Save" to add these values to your form.

     ![image](images/login_social_github/github_05.jpg)

-        6.4 On Login Setting, Enable github login.
+9. On Login Setting, Enable github login.
-        6.5 Click "Preview"
+    - Click "Preview"
-        6.6 Click "Save" to save all of your setting above.
+    - Click "Save" to save all of your setting above.

     ![image](images/login_social_github/github_06.jpg)

-8. The Github Login single sign-on is available for your user to login to your website without make a new register.
+10. The Github Login single sign-on is available for your user to login to your website without make a new register.